Little Golem

 Is there a limit on the number of moves I'm allowed to make in one day?

 No to both questions.
 There is no limit on the number of games you can play at one time, but new players are advised to begin slowly and not take on more games than they can handle.
-You can make as many moves per day as you want - there is no limit.
+You can make as many moves per day as you want.
+Unlike other turn-based sites, there is no limit!.

 What is a rating?